A Textile Trip To Peru

-Alisha joined us on our pilot Tintes & Textiles workshop in September along with her son, Dominic.
+Alisha Reyes joined us on our pilot Tintes & Textiles workshop in September along with her son, Dominic.
 It was a joy to have them both on the trip, bringing so much laughter and memorable moments to the group.
 She reflects on her experience in the following post.
-Thank you, Alisha!

 I am glowing after an unforgettable, 10 day experience to Peru with my littlest one - Dominic.
 I was given an opportunity to learn the traditional Andean textiles from a group of amazing artisans in the area of the Sacred Valley, just outside Cusco.

 If this is something you're interested in experiencing yourself, Aula Artesana and I have put together a custom retreat specifically for Fiber Circle Studio!
 View the details here. :)

 August 29th - September 1, 2019

 After a full day of travelling from San Francisco, California to Cusco, Peru, Dominic and I stepped into an oasis of healing gardens that would be our home for the first three days of our 10 day trip.

 The gardens at Willka T'ika provided a place of serenity and inspiration, where each meal was thoughtfully sourced from the vegetable garden on the property and so tastefully prepared, the room was quaint and cozy and the staff felt like family.

 Once we acclimated and recovered from our travelling, our first adventure was to Chinchero - a pueblo well-known for textiles.
 We visited Tupay - Andean Textile Center where the founder, Maragerita, and her daughter, Mariluz, warmly welcomed us and made us at home while we watched their process of washing wool, spinning, dyeing and weaving in the courtyard of their home.